 It is one of the money statistics that surprised me the most.
 I think this is quite high.
 I was not expecting such a high number.
 I have always heard that Switzerland was among the countries with the lowest home-ownership percentage.
 But 38% is quite high.

 The rate has been increasing a lot in the last decades.
 In 1970, it was 28.5% only.
-The last decade, many people bought a house because of the very low-interest rates.
+In the last decade, many people bought a house because of the very low-interest rates.

 25. 47% of people have secondary level education

 In 2018, 47% of people had a degree of secondary level.
 It is a professional degree or a college degree.
 It is not directly a money statistic.
 But this helps put in perspective some of the other statistics, especially regarding income.